Buying your Thrive home

 Right to Buy

-The Right to Buy discount entitlement is worked out based on the type and length of tenancy you had when you rented from the Council (before Thrive bought the property from them).
+The Right to Buy discount entitlement is worked out based on the type and length of tenancy you had when you rented from the Council (before Thrive bought the property from them) as well as the area in which you live.
 Generally, if your initial tenancy was granted by a local authority and Thrive bought your home from them you may receive:

 For Houses